 Rain descended upon Lakefield View as Justin escaped the subway station.
 He ran, fast, and he kept running despite his exasperated breaths.
 He ran and ran until the sky cleared.
 It allowed him to see the scoured remains of what used to be a peaceful night sky.

 The bleak, cold wind felt welcome to Justin's sweating body, soon sending chilled drafts through the open ends of his sleeves.
-Never, in all his life, including the times he'd watch horror films with Hunter, had he ever been so terrified.
-He felt lucky to be alive.
-That was when the guilt set in.
+Never, in all his life, including the times he watched horror films with Hunter, had he been so terrified.
+He felt lucky to be alive, and that was when the guilt set in.

-Without slowing down, Justin gave an empathetic look at the sky.
+He started to run again.
+Justin gave an empathetic look at the sky.
 Hunter could be up there right now, he thought.
-Tears flooded from his eyes as he shut them hard, trying to think clearly of what he should do next, instead of the realisation that his heart was breaking.
+Tears flooded from his eyes as he shut them hard, trying to think clearly of what he should do next.
+He focused on his course of action instead of the realisation that his heart was breaking.

 The bridge was almost empty.
-A woman on the other side was taking photographs of the river below.
+A nearby woman was taking photographs of the river below.
 Justin would have asked for help, but he didn't know who she was or if she was good or bad.
 The fact that she was out alone with a camera was worrying enough.
 If she doesn't get killed before the night is through, then she's probably a killer herself.
 A car passed through almost unnoticed, breaking Justin's attention on the woman.
 As long as he leaves her alone, she might leave him alone.

-The sound of heels further up alerted him.
-He couldn't see who it was because of the number of cars parked; an unusually large number for this time of night.
+The sound of heels further up soon rang in his ears.
+He couldn't see who it was because of the number of cars parked; an unusual amount for this time of night.
 Justin weaved through a variety of cars before almost bumping into the owner of the loud heels.

 YOU ARE READING